Barn Buddies - Cat adoption program

 What does Josephine County Shelter provide?

-Each cat we place is sterilized (spayed/neutered), vaccinated for both feline distemper and rabies.
-We will give you all of the medical records we have for the cat and provide a small supply of the dry cat food we feed at our shelter (Hills Science Diet).
+Each cat we place is sterilized (spayed/neutered), and when we are able to, given vaccinations.
+We will give you all of the medical records we have for the cat and upon request, provide a small supply of the dry cat food we feed at our shelter (Hills Science Diet).

 Do you charge an adoption fee?

-Joco Shelter's rural placements are fee-waived but a suggested donation of $15 or more per cat is greatly appreciated.
-You may donate more if you are able and would like to.
+Joco Shelter's rural placements are fee-waived but a suggested donation is greatly appreciated.
 All donations go to the continue care of our cats.
 All donations are tax deductible, as allowable by law.

 What do I need to provide for the cats?